botanicus/data.blog/posts/2019-06-19-june-2019-update/post.md

 ## Looking for freelance work

-I left TopTal after 5 years due to being disatisfied with the changes in there in the last 2 years.
+I left TopTal after 5 years due to being grossly dissatisfied with the changes in there in the last 2 years.

-Yes, automatisation, optimisation and outsourcing decreases the price, but if as a result of that your expert cannot get to his money for 3 weeks, and he leaves as a result of that, you piss off your experts
+Yes, automatisation, optimisation and outsourcing decreases the price, but if as a result of that your expert cannot get to his money for 3 weeks, and leaves as a result of that, was it really worth it?

-Because of that, I'm on a look out for freelance work.
+So now I'm on a look out for freelance work.
 Anything in **Ruby**, **Ruby on Rails**, **JavaScript** and **React.js**.

-If you might be interested, please check my [about page](/about), contact info is in there.
+My contact info is on the [about page](/about).

 ## Oura ring